ThatConference/that-api-functions/functions/bouncer/readme.md

 ##### Stopping Emulator

-Note: new versions of gcloud seems to have corrected this issue.
+**Note**: new versions of gcloud seems to have corrected this issue.
 I am leaving this here for historical and referential reasons.

 **Ctrl-c does stop the Python process for the emulator**.
 What it doesn't stop is a java process spawned (for a jetty session or similar).
 Anyway, this process also needs to be killed to clean thing up properly.
 If there is a message stuck in the queue even if you **stop the emulator process** this java process will continue to try and deliver the message.
 If you aren't running other java processes, something like `killall java` works fine.